slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 Your father is your first mentor.

-Don’t tell your kids how to live.
-Live fully and let them see.
+Don’t tell your kids how to live, live fully and let them see.
 Prepare the child for the path, not the path for the child.
-Spend only half the money you think you should, but double the time with them.
+Spend half the money you think you should, but double the time with them.

 <!--
 + @naval -- "Children are happy because: 1) They’re not self conscious 2) They lack a sense of time pressure 3) They’ve no goals.
 The bottom line is they are living from moment to moment, and the mind is not there to interfere in their bliss."
 > *"My partner teacher does this lovely thing when a student in his class gives him an «I don’t know» response.
 He simply says, «tell me something you do know that might be helpful»."
 > *"Presence rids us of the need for parenting «strategies», many of which are more manipulative than nurturing."  -- Julie Louisson*
 > *"Children are natural mimics who act like their parents despite every effort to teach them good manners.
 Children seldom misquote you.
 In fact, they usually *repeat word for word what you shouldn’t have said.*

+#q["Children are not things to be molded, but people to be unfolded." -- Jess Lair $  1920  $]
+#q["The greatest gifts you can give your children are the roots of responsibility and the wings of independence." -- Denis Waitley $  1933  $]
+#q["What you teach your children, you teach your grandchildren." -- Talmud (book)]Adicionar ao bate-papo

 - Absent parent: troubled child
 - A father is the one who reveals the truth about life to the kids.
 A mother is the one who comforts them after hearing it.